OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/re.md

 ---
 title: re
-description: This page provides a detailed look into the Random Effects Model developed by OpenBB.
+description: "This page provides a detailed look into the Random Effects Model developed" by OpenBB.
 It covers the parameters involved such as regression variables and data sets, the return type, and a link is provided to access the source code, making it a valuable resource for any data scientist interested in econometrics.